 Ethics Before the Mind

-La ética antes de la mente
+La Ética Antes de la Mente

 Ethics Before the Mind

-The purpose of laws
+The purpose of law

-Living discernment versus the book of rules
+Living discernment over fixed rules

 It is the same for us at every moment.
 Are we choosing from the belief in being only a human animal, or are we choosing from that which is mysterious?
 When it is more the latter, there is an experience of flow, there is well-being, and there is a sense that choosing is happening.
 There is more of a movement that is harmonious.